saivasanth528/leetcode-solutions/docs/binary-search/SmallestGoodBase.md

 {: .ml-md-4 .ml-xs-2}

-  a larger number can be a good base with lesser number of digits

-  and a smaller can be a good base with more number of digits
+  a larger number can be a good base with lesser number of digits and a smaller can be a good base with more number of digits

   What if we fix the number of digits!

-  will that help us in making a decision to discard a part of the search space?
+  Will that help us in making a decision to discard a part of the search space?

  Lets say that we are only finding a good base for d digits